bekk/funksjonell-frontend/day3/README.md

 ```
 Thus, all you need to do is to pass `props.cards` to the `Game` component.
 Now, when you press the Restart button, all cards should flip!

-### Task 3: Sending an onClick handler from the Game component to the Card component - passing functions down the hierarchy
-Guro write here

-### Task 4: Flip a single card - practicing the Redux pattern
+### Task 3: Flip a single card - practicing the Redux pattern
 Start by creating a new action creator `flipCard(card)` that returns an object with the type `CARD_FLIP` in `actions.js`.
 Remember to export the action type constant at the top of the file.
 In the action returned by `flipCard` you also need to send the card data, so that the reducer "knows" which card to flip.

+### Task 4: Sending an onClick handler from the Game component to the Card component - passing functions down the hierarchy
-Next, call this action creator when you click on a card (Hint: see `ResetGame`), remember to import the `connect` function.
+Now, we need to dispatch the `flipCard` action creator when you click on a card.
+In Task 1 we connected the `Game` component, which gave us access to the `dispatch` function.
+Thus, in the Game component, we can can create a callback function that dispatches `flipCard`, and pass this callback down to the `Card` component.
+(Hint: see ResetGame.js, the only difference here is that we need to pass the callback through the `Board` component, as the `Card`component is not a direct child of `Game`.)
-Check the Redux panel to see if the action is firing.
+Check the Redux panel to see if the action is firing when you click on a card.

 Lastly, implement the corresponding reducer, i.e. expand the switch statement that you created in `reducers.js`.
 When you have finished this task, cards should open when you click on them.